Milankovitch cycles: Interpretation of unsplit peak variances

 Even the well-dated climate records of the last million years do not exactly match the shape of the eccentricity curve.
 Eccentricity has component cycles of 95,000 and 125,000 years.
 Some researchers, however, say the records do not show these peaks, but only indicate a single cycle of 100,000 years.
-The split between the two eccentricity components, however, is observed at least once in a drill core from the 500 million years old Scandinavian Alum Shale.
+The split between the two eccentricity components, however, is observed at least once in a drill core from the 500-million year-old Scandinavian Alum Shale.

 Unsynced stage five observation

 Deep-sea core samples show that the interglacial interval known as marine isotope stage 5 began 130,000 years ago.
 This is 10,000 years before the solar forcing that the Milankovitch hypothesis predicts.
-(This is also known as the causality problem, because the effect precedes the putative cause.)
+(This is also known as the causality problem because the effect precedes the putative cause.)

 Present and future conditions

 Since orbital variations are predictable, any model that relates orbital variations to climate can be run forward to predict future climate, with two caveats: the mechanism by which orbital forcing influences climate is not definitive; and non-orbital effects can be important (for example, the human impact on the environment principally increases greenhouse gases resulting in a warmer climate).

 An often-cited 1980 orbital model by Imbrie predicted "the long-term cooling trend that began some 6,000 years ago will continue for the next 23,000 years."
-More recent work suggests that orbital variations should gradually increase 65° N summer insolation over the next 25,000 years.
+Another work suggests that solar insolation at 65° N will reach a peak of 460 W·m−2 in around 6,500 years, before decreasing back to current levels (450 W·m−2) in around 16,000 years.
 Earth's orbit will become less eccentric for about the next 100,000 years, so changes in this insolation will be dominated by changes in obliquity, and should not decline enough to permit a new glacial period in the next 50,000 years.